siobhanlgorman/knits-and-pieces/README.md

 ### Structure

-The website consists of twelve main pages:
+The website consists of fourteen main pages:
 - A Home page welcoming the user to the site
 - An About page with more information about the business
 - An Order page where the user can custom order a product from specified options